Speak white: Artistic and political use of speak white

 From the 1950s to the 1970s, nationalist intellectuals in Quebec often drew on the vocabulary of négritude to describe the oppression experienced by francophones in the province.
 Pierre Vallières’s essay Nègres blancs d’Amérique famously compared the linguistic and socio-economic discrimination faced by French-speaking Quebecers to the racism endured by Black Americans and the colonial domination imposed on subjugated peoples of colonial empires.
-At the time, Quebec nationalism aligned itself with a broader anti-imperialist movement, of which négritude was one expression, and denounced the oppression of one people by another through language and culture.
+Some Quebec nationalists aligned themselves with a broader anti-imperialist movement, of which négritude was one expression, and denounced the oppression of one people by another through language and culture.

-The expression speak white spread in Quebec literature of the period within this context.
+The expression speak white was common in Quebec literature in the period.
 For instance, it appears in the work of Yves Thériault in 1954 to denounce the dominance of English over Yiddish, and in Gaston Miron’s work in 1965 to highlight anglophone contempt toward francophones.

 Speak White by Michèle Lalonde

 The expression inspired Quebec poet Michèle Lalonde to write the committed poem Speak White in October 1968.
 It was first published in the magazine Socialisme in December 1968 and publicly read during the Nuit de la poésie in Montreal on March 27, 1970, which greatly contributed to its notoriety.
 Written as a collective monologue, the poem denounces linguistic, cultural, and economic domination between anglophones and francophones in Quebec.
-The phrase speak white, used as the title and repeated throughout the poem, symbolizes the linguistic marginalization of francophones.
+The phrase speak white, used as the title and repeated throughout the poem, symbolizes the linguistic, economic and intellectual marginalization of francophones.
 The poem was published as a poster-poem in 1974 by Éditions de l’Hexagone and has been translated, adapted into film, and recorded.
 It also inspired reinterpretations, including Marco Micone’s 1989 poem Speak What, which sparked controversy.
-Speak White is often cited as a representative work of Quebec’s linguistic and identity claims.
+Speak White is often cited as a representative work of Quebec’s linguistic and political history.

 Contemporary views

-In the 21st century, the legitimacy of the artistic and political use of speak white is controversial.

-Anthropologist Emilie Nicolas, who studied Lalonde’s poem, argues that using the "vocabulary of négritude to speak about francophones in Canada" constitutes a "false equivalence" that trivializes slavery and racism.
+In the 21st century, the legitimacy of the artistic and political use of speak white is a controversial topic.
+Anthropologist Emilie Nicolas, who studied Lalonde’s poem, argues that using the "vocabulary of négritude to speak about francophones in Canada" constitutes a "false equivalence" that trivializes slavery and racism, thus negating its historical usage to qualify francophones.
 Journalist Pierre Dubuc finds Nicolas’s position "astonishing" and "totally ahistorical," noting that "in the early 1960s, the socio-economic conditions of Quebec workers resembled those of Black Americans."
 Linguist Gabriel Martin emphasizes that Michèle Lalonde sought to "highlight the fusion of linguistic contempt and racism underlying the expression [speak white]."

-Anglophone sociologist and journalist William Johnson sees the artistic use of speak white as pathological and reflecting a "persecution complex."
-Linguist Gabriel Martin, however, interprets this usage as a striking echo of the identity tensions throughout Canada’s history.